Climate change in Iowa

 Climate change in Iowa encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Iowa.

+According to the Fifth National Climate Assessment, a report published in 2023 by the U.S. Global Change Research program — an initiative of the U.S. federal government — the climate of the Midwest has warmed since the first half of the 20th century, and annual precipitation has increased.
+Rapid swings between extreme wet and dry periods have also occurred and are expected to become more frequent.
+Impacts to farming, water quantity and quality, natural resources, health and well-being, and more, are expected for Iowa and other Midwestern states.
-The Des Moines Register reported on specific threat of climate change to agriculture in Iowa.
-According to the United States Environmental Protection Agency:

-"Iowa's climate is changing.
+According to the United States Environmental Protection Agency (EPA) "Iowa's climate is changing.
 Most of the state has warmed one-half to one degree (F) in the last century, and floods are becoming more frequent.
 In the coming decades, the state will have more extremely hot days, which may harm public health in urban areas and corn harvests in rural areas".

+Severe weather

 Heavy precipitation and flooding

-"Changing the climate is likely to increase the frequency of floods in Iowa.
+According to the EPA "Changing the climate is likely to increase the frequency of floods in Iowa.
 Over the last half century, average annual precipitation in most of the Midwest has increased by 5 to 10 percent.
 But rainfall during the four wettest days of the year has increased about 35 percent, and the amount of water flowing in most streams during the worst flood of the year has increased by more than 20 percent.
 During the next century, spring rainfall and average precipitation are likely to increase, and severe rainstorms are likely to intensify.
 Each of these factors will tend to further increase the risk of flooding".